JJoaoll/Moo/README.md

 **Built with ❤️ and Haskell**

-*Moo - Imperative programming with rich algebraic types* 🐄
+*Moo - Where imperative meets good* 🐄

 </div>